RoadieHQ/marketing-site/content/docs/tech-insights/define-custom-data-sources/index.md

 ### Component repository file

 Component repository file provider reaches out to the source location of an entity for data.
 This allows you to for example retrieve individual files from the GitHub repository where your entity is located.
 The supported data types are JSON, YAML as well as other file types.
-JSON and YAML types allow for well structured response extraction patterns, whereas other file types can be parsed using regex.
+JSON and YAML types allow for well-structured response extraction patterns, whereas other file types can be parsed using regex.

 ### Entity Definition